 We recognise that our children are growing up in an increasingly complex world, living their lives on and offline.
-This presents many positive and exciting opportunities, but we recognise it also presents challenges and risks.
-Any pupil can be vulnerable online, and their vulnerability can fluctuate depending on their age, developmental stage and personal circumstance.
-We want to equip our pupils with the knowledge needed to make the best use of the internet and technology in a safe, considered and respectful way, so they are able to reap the benefits of the online world.

-The range of online risks could be categorised as:
+Whilst this presents many positive and exciting opportunities, we recognise it also presents challenges and risks.
+The range of risks online could be categorised as:

-content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, suicide, racist or radical and extremist views;

-contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes;

-conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying commerce: risks such as online gambling, inappropriate advertising, phishing and / or financial scams
+content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, suicide, racist or radical and extremist views; contact: being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes; conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying commerce: risks such as online gambling, inappropriate advertising, phishing and / or financial scams